 Infants and children must ride in car seats appropriate to their size that are strapped securely in the car.
 The age children can stop using car seats varies by state.
 If you are unsure, contact your local DMV office.
 Never hold a child in your lap while driving or riding in a vehicle; it is both dangerous and illegal.

-You must wear a seatbelt while driving a car or riding in a car in the US.
-Everyone in the vehicle must wear a seatbelt, whether driving or riding as a passenger.
+You must wear a seatbelt while driving a car or riding in a car in the USA.
+Everyone in the vehicle should wear a seatbelt, whether driving or riding as a passenger.
 The reason is that, in a crash, people without seatbelts could fly out of their seats, injuring themselves and others.

 If you are riding or driving a motorcycle, you should wear a helmet.
 Almost every state in the USA requires motorcyclists to wear helmets.